 The past few weeks have been extremely busy and I had hardly any time to update the Artivity blog.
 This is what we have been doing:

 Since the inception of this project the idea of capturing contextual research data started after looking at the idea of the semantic desktop.
 The main implementation of the semantic desktop was through the respective KDE and GNOME communities and particularly the Zeitgeist framework which was a core component allowing applications to interact with semantic desktop data.
-So Zeitgeist has been in the heart of this project from the beginning.

 I have been looking recently at the issue of sharing Artivity data.
 I did a short bibliographical review (attached at the bottom of the post) and it confirms that the idea of the semantic desktop was particularly popular around the middle of the 00's but it never really took off although the open source community embraced it (especially KDE and GNOME projects).